-The completeness of a query job can be evaluated by evaluating the health and status fields of the job XSet.
+The completeness of a query job can be evaluated by evaluating the status field of the job XSet and the health field (if it exists) of the job XSet.
+The health field is only created if the job encounters an error.